RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 * Badges for MP sccount, org account, or secondary.
 One may have multiple such badges.
 The email address may or may not be the same as the verified email address.
 If  one has verfied an email address that matches a badge, should one have to register as the MP as well?
 Problem: what if the email address is electorate@gov.au... having access to it in the past doesn't give you access in the future.
-Maybe if you have verified in the last 24 hours?
+Compromise decided upon : if you have verified as your email address in the last 24 hours and not changed since.
+If you are verifying your email address as above and it is a known MP email address then the email should be sent directly... not sure how this should be handled by the bulletin board.
 * Banned : The account has been blocked by moderators.
 Can be unblocked by moderators.
 Blocking/unblocking should not change above fields.
 * Display name censored : The display name should not be shown.
 Set by moderators.
 Unset by???
 * UID censored : The UID should not be shown.
 Set by moderators.
 Unset by???